alicewriteswrongs/gpg_workshop/gpg.markdown

 Why do we have to specify a particular key?
 Don't we want to send all our signatures up?
 Well, not really.
-Uploading all your signatures opens you up to social network analysis, and for this reason gpg defaults to keeping signatures on the local machine (or, uploading sigs to the WOT is opt-in).
+Uploading all your signatures opens you up to social network analysis, and for this reason GPG defaults to keeping signatures on the local machine (or, uploading signatures to the WOT is opt-in).

 ##Search for a key